urbit/docs/getting-started/_index.md

 template = "sections/docs/chapters.html"
 +++

 Welcome to Urbit, a personal server.
 Urbit isn't ready for serious use yet, but it's available to try out.
-If you have an Azimuth point, you can follow this step-by-step guide to get an Azimuth point, install Urbit, and join the community.
+If you have an Azimuth point, you can follow this step-by-step guide to get your point's _keyfile_, which you need to boot your ship.
+Then you can install Urbit and join the community.

 If you don't have an Azimuth point, you can always [create a comet](./docs/using/creating-a-comet.md) to join the network before committing to a point, or [create a development ship](./docs/using/creating-a-development-ship.md) and start using Urbit offline first.

 ### [Step 1: Using Bridge](./docs/getting-started/using-bridge.md)

 In order to join the Urbit network, you need an Azimuth point, which acts like an identity and a password for your Urbit ship.
-Bridge is our client for managing Azimuth points.
-This guide tells you how to use Bridge to get your point's _keyfile_, which you need to boot your ship.
+Bridge is our client for managing Azimuth points, and lets you get your keyfile and claim the point.

 ### [Step 2: Installing Urbit](./docs/getting-started/installing-urbit.md)